 The iPhone 11 isn’t a 5G phone or overly ambitious.
-But it does support CBRS and may be priced just right to help Apple Inc. boost stagnating smartphone sales.
+But it does support CBRS and the price may be just right to help Apple Inc. boost stagnating smartphone sales.

 The iPhone 11 priced at $699 is Apple’s cheapest new smartphone since the iPhone 8.
-Apple’s newest line of high-end smartphones revealed at the company’s annual launch event Tuesday will also include the iPhone 11 Pro Max $1099 and iPhone 11 Pro $999.
+Apple’s newest line of high-end smartphones revealed at the company’s annual launch event Tuesday.
+Other products unveiled include the iPhone 11 Pro Max, $1099, and iPhone 11 Pro, $999.

-Apple’s new iPhone 11 models will support the LTE 48 CBRS (Citizens Broadband Radio Service) band similar to Samsung Galaxy S10 and Note 10 and Google Pixel 3, according to Walter Piecyk, Co-founder and Partner of LightShed Partners who noted the CBRS frequencies are included in a tweet on Tuesday.
+Apple’s new iPhone 11 models will support the LTE 48 CBRS band similar to Samsung Galaxy S10 and Note 10 and Google Pixel .
+This, according to Walter Piecyk, Co-founder and Partner of LightShed Partners who noted it in a tweet on Tuesday.

 Band 48 CBRS, also referred to as Private LTE is the frequency band of 3.5GHz in the United States.
-The launch of initial commercial deployment of CBRS is expected to take place next week on September 18.
+The launch of initial commercial deployment of CBRS should take place next week on September 18.

 The new iPhones will be available for pre-order on Friday and go on sale in stores on September 20.

-While Apple CEO Tim Cook stated the new models are the most powerful and advanced smartphones the company has ever built, it remains to be seen if the improvements will add to Apple’s bottom-line without 5G.
+Apple CEO Tim Cook stated the new models are the most powerful and advanced smartphones the company has ever built.
+However, it remains unkown if the improvements will add to Apple’s bottom-line without 5G.

 Apple’s iPhone business has experienced double-digit percentage declines sales in each of the last three quarters and the company’s net income fell 13% in the previous quarter.
 Last quarter marked the first time since 2013 that iPhone sales accounted for less than half of Apple’s revenue.